 5. Middle-earth: Shadow of Mordor

-Shadow of Mordor is an entertaining open-world action game that is set in the Tolkien’s legendarium.
-You can consider the game a mythology and action game that also have a huge open world that you can explore.
-This is one of the most entertaining games that were released in the recent years.
+Shadow of Mordor is an entertaining open-world action game that is set in Tolkien’s legendarium.
+You can consider the game a mythology and action game that also has a huge open world that you can explore.
+This is one of the most entertaining games that were released in recent years.
 It has a very interesting storyline and the gaming elements like combat systems, customizations are just amazing.
-The game will feel familiar to people who are into Lord of the Rings as in the end they have to face the ever powerful evil of Sauron.
+The game will feel familiar to people who are into Lord of the Rings as in the end they have to face the ever-powerful evil of Sauron.

 7. BioShock Infinite